DeLTA-BIT: an open-source probabilistic tractography-based deep learning framework for thalamic targeting in functional neurological disorders: Introduction

-Before training the CNN an analysis about computational complexity was performed.
-A statistical study about thalamus physical features, such as volume and surface, showed that the thalamus of a hemisphere has a mean volume of about $8600\ mm^3$, i.e. approximately $0.05 \%$ of a standard MRI image (typically in size $256\times256\times256\ mm^3$).
-For this reason a bounding box was chosen.
-Since all HCP images were registered on the MNI152 standard, they share an equal frame of reference.
-To find the voxel coordinates of the bounding box, an hundred of subjects were randomly chosen and their thalamus binary masks were loaded; after this the smallest box which contains the largest thalamus among all chosen subjects was selected.
-Ten voxels of tolerance for each directions were added and then it was checked that all thalamus data lie inside the box.
-A bounding box of $38\times60\times48$ voxels (Figure \ref{bbox}) was identified and it is much smaller than a standard MRI image and can easily be used to train a CNN.
+Prior to training the CNN, a comprehensive analysis of computational complexity was conducted.
+A statistical investigation into the physical characteristics of the thalamus, including volume and surface area, revealed that the mean volume of the thalamus in a hemisphere is approximately $8600\ mm^3$, equivalent to roughly $0.05 \%$ of a standard MRI image (typically sized at $256\times256\times256$ mm$^3$).
+To address this, a bounding box was deliberately selected.
+Given that all Human Connectome Project (HCP) images were aligned to the MNI152 standard, they share a consistent frame of reference.
+The voxel coordinates for the bounding box were determined by randomly selecting one hundred subjects and loading their thalamus binary masks.
+Subsequently, the smallest box that encapsulated the largest thalamus across all selected subjects was chosen.
+A bounding box measuring $38\times60\times48$ voxel (as depicted in Figure \ref{bbox}) was identified.
+Notably, this bounding box is significantly smaller than a standard MRI image, making it well-suited for CNN training purposes.